aljazkonec1/quantization-effect-checker/README.md

 Here are some protips to help you debug your problem faster:
 * For easier use first convert multiple models and then create a .sh script file that runs benchmark_models multiple times.
+* For onnx models makes sure you input the image in the correct format (either BGR or RGB), the get_detections/get_segmentations assumes RGB model input.
+Switching the input will usually still produce good results, a couple of % lower and caould be hard to spot.
 * Check the order in which your model predicts classes, as different tools store categories with different ids.
 I just downloaded the original [MS COCO val2017](https://cocodataset.org/#home) dataset which has the expanded classes type annotation while the tested yolov6 model has the "old" style.
 I added logic to map between the two id systems.
 * If the model expects input to be FP16, you need to adjust *to_raw.py* to save in FP16 format, but be careful!
 For example if the model has a normalization layer a the start and is FP16 format you need to save in range 0-255 with fp16 type (ie. the difference between 255 143 97 and 255.
 143. 97.)
 * For `snpe-net-run` it is very important to correctly set *userbuffer* flags, the above command will work if data is stored in INT8 format, if not you have to set flags like `--userbufferN 16 --userbufferN_output 16` more options can be found on [qualcomm website](https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-2/tools.html) under `snpe-net-run` tool.